DinoKao23/Datason/README.md

 # 2024 LMU Datathon

-Welcome to the LMU Datathon 2024 project focused on predicting potential contract awards for small businesses, women-owned businesses, or minority businesses with the Environmental Protection Agency (EPA).
-Our goal is to provide stakeholders with machine learning algorithms that can accurately predict the potential total value of awards they might receive through contracts with the EPA.
+This project aims to use predictive analytics to forecast the potential total value of awards granted by the Environmental Protection Agency (EPA).
+The focus is on aiding small, women-owned, and minority-owned businesses in securing EPA contract awards.
+Utilizing data from [USA Spending's Award Data Archive](https://www.usaspending.gov/download_center/award_data_archive), we've developed a pipeline consisting of data cleaning, preprocessing, and predictive modeling to achieve this objective.

 ## Table of Contents